Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Approaches to Adjusting for Survey Design

-In {\bf csSampling}, we implement the hybrid variance estimation approach in which a replication design in used to estimate $J^{\pi}_{\theta_{0}}$ but the use of a sandwich adjustment from $H_{\theta_{0}}^{-1} J^{\pi}_{\theta_{0}} H_{\theta_{0}}^{-1}$ is a linearization approach.
-The motivation is that we only want to perform the intense MCMC computation to make posterior draws once, followed by a post-hoc correction to get approximately correct uncertainty quantification.
+This hybrid variance estimation approach is implemented in {\bf csSampling}.
+A replication design in used to estimate $J^{\pi}_{\theta_{0}}$ but the use of the resulting sandwich adjustment from $H_{\theta_{0}}^{-1} J^{\pi}_{\theta_{0}} H_{\theta_{0}}^{-1}$ is a linearization approach.
+We seek to perform the intense MCMC computation to make posterior draws once, followed by a post-hoc correction to get approximately correct uncertainty quantification.